 Grantham Scholar Emanga Alobwede has published her first paper!
-The paper looks at circular economy fertilisation.
-Cicular economies can improve the sustainability of many systems.
+The paper is called ‘Circular economy fertilization: Testing micro and macro algal species as soil improvers and nutrient sources for crop production in greenhouse and field conditions’.
+It examines circular economy fertilisation, which are important to sustainability because circular economies can improve the sustainability of many systems.
 In this case, the system is agriculture.

 Nutrient losses from agricultural land to freshwater and marine environments contribute to eutrophication.
 And this can cause the growth of algal blooms.